 Where you use a third party to provide data to us, for example, online fundraising websites such as JustGiving, will have their own data protection and privacy policies and we recommend you are aware of these before signing up.

-How we store your personal data?
+How do we store your personal data?

 All information you provide to us is stored on secure servers in secured databases.